Here it is:

-“Incrementalism suffocates innovation!” he screams as he throws 3D printers at the heads of teachers.
+“Incrementalism suffocates innovation!” he screams as he throws 3D printers and Chromebooks at teachers.
 And they deserve it.
 The concussions Bruce has generously given them are wake-up calls from the future to those weak-kneed cowards with their stupid twentieth-century books and human relationships and deep thoughts.
-They can watch with their academically-trained mouths agape while his tires scream donuts over their carefully-crafted curricula.

 I’d love to go whitewater rafting with Bruce.
 I mean, I used to run an outing program for high school students and I was relentlessly burdened by my responsibility for their safety.
-In fact, no responsibility has ever weighed more heavily on me than the wellbeing of the students in my care.
 When we approached a significant rapid, for example, we’d all get out and scout the best line, looking for hazards and setting safety.
 Our locations were remote, and I felt the burden of my training and decision-making deeply.

 Not Bruce; he wouldn’t even stop.
 NO TIME TO ASSESS RISK.
 This river is headed to the future.
 All forward!